-The Town's economic base remained largely unchanged during the 2019 fiscal year.
+The Town's economic base remained largely unchanged during the 2020 fiscal year with a few commercial redevelopments added to our property tax base.
 Most of the commercial activity in the Town is small retail businesses and restaurants, with the exception of a large nursing home and a small shipyard complex.
 Both employ about 100 people.